jmrod4/miniparse/README.md

 then to use you can require it adding the following to the top of your ruby source file

     require 'miniparse'

+## F.A.Q.

+There is a FAQ available at https://github.com/jmrod4/miniparse/blob/master/FAQ.md

 ## Contributing

-Bug reports and pull requests are welcome at https://github.com/jmrod4/miniparse.
+Bug reports and pull requests are most welcome at https://github.com/jmrod4/miniparse.

 After checking out the repo you can: